Best Phone Plans and Devices for Seniors

 Seniors interested in trying a smartphone might like the Samsung Galaxy A10e, which is great for beginners.
 Its “Easy Mode” simplifies the phone’s home screen so you can get to the functions you need faster and easier.
 It also makes the most-often-used features, such as email and camera, easily accessible on its 5.8-inch HD screen.

 Family members can add a phone to Verizon’s plan, which keeps things simple with different data sizes that range from 2 to unlimited gigabytes.
 If you need more data, you can switch data plans any time.
+Sign up for the Unlimited Senior Plan, and you'll have unlimited data at a discounted rate.
 All plans let you share data with your devices and feature unlimited talk and text.
 For seniors who don’t want an annual contract, Verizon offers prepaid plans for smartphones or basic phones.

 Other smart accessories for seniors include a variety of personal and home products designed for added security and peace of mind.
 The Universal Horizontal Pouch is a black leather holder that connects to your belt with a convenient swivel clip, to keep that cell phone handy at all times.